aghilhooshmand/UGE/README.md

 ### What is UGE?

-UGE is a sophisticated web application that provides a user-friendly interface for conducting Grammatical Evolution (GE) experiments.
+UGE is a sophisticated web application that provides a user-friendly interface for conducting Grammatical Evolution (GE) setups.
 It combines the power of evolutionary algorithms with modern web technologies to make GE research accessible and efficient.

 ### Key Features